mdurrani808/STIC/documentation/src/CourseInfo/Syllabus.md

 | 05/02/2025 | Networking 2 | |
 | 05/09/2025 | Flex | Networking Project Due |

 ## Grading

 Grades will be maintained on ELMS.
 You will be responsible for all material discussed in lecture as well as other standard means of communication (Piazza, email announcements, etc.), including but not limited to deadlines, policies, assignment changes, etc.

 Any request for reconsideration of any grading on coursework must be submitted within one week of when it is returned.
 No requests will be considered afterwards.

+Participation grades will be determined by the tracking of participation in class.

 Your final course grade will be determined according to the following percentages: